chungvle/polymer-compo/README.md

      the events that leads to transitions to new states which render new views.
 These views are placed in the corresponding containers defined in step #1.

-Our demo, CityInfo, showcases an application presenting Flickr photos for a city.
+One of our demos, flickr, showcases an application presenting Flickr photos for a city.
 The application shell and composition are described below.

 The application shell: is defined in the element city-search-manager.html.
 It includes: